Search

 Exclusion operators

 Use the - prefix to exclude terms from search results.
-Exclusion works with all operators and free text:
+The - always leads, then the operator prefix follows:

 -cancelled → exclude notes containing "cancelled"